 Initial signs were positive.
 On April 22, 2016, 175 Parties to the Agreement participated at the Opening for Signature of the Paris Agreement ceremony at UN Headquarters.
 Fifteen deposited their instruments of ratification.

 Other countries soon followed.
 But questions remained about how soon the “55/55” threshold could be met.
 The world churned on.
 Tragic conflict raged in the Middle East, as it does to this day.
 Terrorism and civil unrest continued, seemingly unabated.
-A turn toward tribalism in national politics brought Brexit and the spectre of a possible Donald Trump presidency.
+A turn toward tribalism in national politics brought Brexit and the specter of a possible Donald Trump presidency.